jgaa/restc-cpp/README.md

 Many years ago I designed and implemented a C++ REST Client for an early version of Amazon AWS using libcurl - and - well, I had no strong urge to repeat that experience.
-So I spent a few weeks week creating my own HTTP Client library using boost::asio with JSON serialization/deserialization.
-(Thanks to Microsoft persistent lack of commitment to C++ standards, it took a little longer to finish, then I planned, as the json conversion is based on complex template meta-programming.
+So I spent a few weeks creating my own HTTP Client library using boost::asio with JSON serialization/deserialization.
-I had some quite beautiful code working with clang and g++, but I had to break it up and do ugly work-arounds to make it work with MSVC.
-I hope I can refactor it into boost::hana some day.
-However, last time I checked, Microsoft had still not implemented proper C++14 support - and hana was yet not working with their compiler).

 # Dependencies
 Restc-cpp depends on C++14 with its standard libraries and: